 The primary purpose of airport fencing is to prevent unwanted intrusions by persons or animals on to airport property.
 Airport fencing provides increased safety and security for the airport.
 It is normally installed along the perimeter of the airport property and outside any of the safety areas defined by the Federal Aviation Administration (FAA) in Advisory Circular (AC) 150/5300-13, Airport Design and Federal Aviation Regulation (FAR) Part 77, Objects Affecting Navigable Airspace.
-The airport is currently fenced with 5-strand barbed wire fence along the perimeter.
-The terminal area is fenced with six foot chain link fencing and has an electric vehicle access gate.
-The existing perimeter fence is considered inadequate, as the airport manager indicated that there have been animals and unauthorized people on the runway recently.
+The airport is currently fenced with 4-strand barbed wire fence along the perimeter.
+The terminal area is fenced with chain link fencing and has one electronic vehicle access gate and one manual access gate.